neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 which will create a mesh named `solid_mesh_in.e`.
 Alternatively, you can download this mesh from Box.
-Note that the above coommand
+Note that the above command
 takes advantage of a MOOSE feature for combining input files together by placing some common parameters used by the other applications into a file named `common_input.i`.